noccer/Toy-Robot-Test-Ruby/README.md

 Alternatively [download](https://github.com/noccer/Toy-Robot-Test-Ruby/archive/master.zip) the code and extract it on your local machine.

-To use the app, you must use the Colorize gem (see **Things to Note** below), but you will be prompted for this at runtime if you do not have it installed.
+To use the app, you must use the Colorize gem (see [Things to Note](#things-to-note) below), but you will be prompted for this at runtime if you do not have it installed.

 ![toyrobot_screenshot_colorize.png](img/toyrobot_screenshot_colorize.png)

 --------------------------------------------------------------------------------

-## How to play the game:
+## How to Play the Game:

 1. To start the app, open your terminal in the toyrobot directory.
 2. run `ruby play.rb`.